Associate Professor of English

 Office: 139 Franco Building

 Dr. Jeanne Marie Rose teaches courses in writing, rhetoric, and literature at Penn State Berks, including first-year composition, professional writing, rhetorical theory, and American Literature.
 Dr. Rose regularly teaches honors courses, and she enjoys supervising undergraduate research projects and independent studies.

 Dr. Rose has been active in writing program administration since 2002, serving as Composition Program Coordinator from 2002-2008, and as Composition Program Co-Coordinator from 2008-2011.
-She is currently coordinating a program-wide assessment of the college’s First-Year Writing Program.
-A member of several professional organizations, Dr. Rose co-chaired the Philadelphia Writing Program Administrators from 2006-2007.
-She currently serves as Book Reviews Editor for Composition Forum: A Journal of Pedagogical Theory in Rhetoric and Composition.
+She recently completed a program-wide assessment of the college’s First-Year Writing Program.
+Dr. Rose currently serves as Book Reviews Editor for Composition Forum: A Journal of Pedagogical Theory in Rhetoric and Composition.

 Most Recent Publications:

 “Writing Time: Composing in an Accelerated World.”
 Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture.
 12.1 (2012): 45-67.

 “Managing Writing: Composition in the Academic Novel.”
 Modern Language Studies.
 39.1 (2009): 56-65.